jerry0519-nycu/database-management/ch2.md

 # Supplement - Naming Conventions
 [Udemy Video of naming conventions](https://youtu.be/xFs8H_YHqHc?si=2m55anO7oxjQ6a8h) [Naming conventions of MySQL](https://medium.com/@centizennationwide/mysql-naming-conventions-e3a6f6219efe)

+Encapsulation throughout this video: This tutorial focuses on database table and field naming conventions, emphasizing the importance of consistency and a well-defined approach.
+It discusses various formats, the significance of terminology, and the need for guidelines at the project's start.
+Ultimately, a clear naming convention enhances collaboration and efficiency in database management.

 # The Evolution of Data Models
 Data models represent a lot of thought as to what a database is, what it should do, the types of structures that it should employ, and the technology that would be used to implement these structures